How should we score athletes and candidates: geometric scoring rules: Conclusion

 It is likely that scoring rules are popular because of their simplicity, yet choosing a scoring rule for a specific application is by no means simple.
 An axiomatic approach simplifies this search by narrowing the scope to the set of rules satisfying a certain combination of properties.
 In this paper, we establish that:\\ \begin{itemize} \item Two natural independence axioms reduce the search to a single parameter family -- the choice of $p$ determines the scores we need (Theorem~\ref{thm:geometricrules}).
 To our knowledge, this is the first characterisation of a non-trivial family of scoring rules, rather than a specific rule, in the literature.\footnote{\citet{ChebotarevShamis98} provide an extensive overview of previous axiomatisations of scoring rules.
-While there have been many relaxations of independence in the literature (e.g., independence of Pareto-dominated alternatives or reduction condition \citep[p.
-148]{Fishburn73book}, and independence of clones \citep{Tideman87}), for scoring rules they rarely led to positive results: plurality is the only scoring rule that satisfies independence of Pareto-dominated alternatives \citep{Richelson78,Ching96} and weaker versions of independence of clones \citep{Ozturk20}; Borda's rule is the only scoring rule that satisfies a modified independence defined by \citet{Maskin20}.} This family is sufficiently broad: not only does it include a continuum of convex and concave scores, but also three of the most popular scoring rules: the Borda count, generalised plurality (medal count) and generalised antiplurality (threshold rule).\\ \item We demonstrate how the choice of the parameter $p$ is constrained by the presence of other desirable axioms.
-The majority winner criterion pins down generalised plurality (\autoref{thm:generalisedplurality}), reversal symmetry -- Borda (\autoref{thm:borda}), and majority loser -- generalised antiplurality (\autoref{thm:concaveGSR}).
-In \autoref{app:independence}, we further show that these axioms are logically independent.\\ \item Finally, we consider the choice of $p$ in the context of a sporting competition on historical data.
-We introduce a model of the organiser's goal, and derive the optimal scoring rules for the IBU World Cup biathlon (\autoref{OptimalGraphIBU}), PGA TOUR golf (\autoref{OptimalGraphPGA}), and IAAF Diamond League sprint events (\autoref{OptimalGraphIAAF}).
-These scores closely resemble the actual scores used by the organisers, and provide an explanation for the phenomena observed by \citet{Ehrenberg1990}, \citet{Hood2008}, and \citet{Shmanske07}.
-We see that geometric scoring rules approximate the optimal scores well in events where the distribution of athlete's performances is roughly uniform. \end{itemize}
+While there have been many relaxations of independence in the literature, e.g., independence of Pareto-dominated alternatives or reduction principle by \citet[p.~288]{LuceRaiffa57} and \citet[p.~148]{Fishburn71,Fishburn73book}, and independence of clones by \citet{Tideman87}, for scoring rules they rarely led to positive results. \citet{Richelson78} proved that plurality is the only scoring rule that satisfies independence of Pareto-dominated alternatives, \citet{Ching96} generalised it by dropping one of the redundant axioms, and for a more general framework \citet{Morkeliunas82} proved a theorem which implies the results of Richelson and Ching as corollaries. \citet[theorems~1, 2]{Ozturk20} showed that plurality is the only scoring rule that satisfies weaker versions of independence of clones.
+Borda's rule is the only scoring rule that satisfies a modified independence defined by \citet{Maskin20}.} This family is sufficiently broad: not only does it include a continuum of convex and concave scores, but also three of the most popular scoring rules: the Borda count, generalised plurality (medal count) and generalised antiplurality (threshold rule).\\ \item We demonstrate how the choice of the parameter $p$ is constrained by the presence of other desirable axioms.
+The majority winner criterion pins down generalised plurality (\autoref{thm:generalisedplurality}), top-winner reversal bias -- Borda (\autoref{thm:borda}), and majority loser -- generalised antiplurality (\autoref{thm:concaveGSRTwo}).
+In \autoref{app:complete}, we provide a full characterisation of these rules among all ordinal ranking procedures.\\ \item Finally, we consider the choice of $p$ in the context of a sporting competition on historical data.
+We introduce a model of the organiser's goal, and derive the optimal scoring rules for biathlon (\autoref{OptimalGraphIBU}), golf, and athletics (\autoref{OptimalGraphPGA}).
+These scores closely resemble the actual scores used by the organisers, and provide an explanation for the phenomena observed by \citet{Ehrenberg1990}, \citet{Shmanske07}, and \citet{Hood2008}.
+We see that geometric scoring rules approximate the optimal scores well in events where the distribution of athlete's performances is roughly uniform (\autoref{thm:OptimalUniform}). \end{itemize}